GeraldRyan/GeraldRyan/README.md

 - 🔭 I’m currently working on ...

 Bridges for Prosperity Not for Profit Web tool.

-Shopping cart website for local tshirt business Shoyo.
+E-commerce website for local business.

 - 🌱 I’m currently learning ...